francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

 recent Terrapin attack {{TERRAPIN}} manipulates the TCP sequence number to alter the SSH extension negotiation mechanism {{RFC8308}}
 and downgrade the client authentication algorithms.
-QUIC control information such as packet numbers and frame formats are all authenticated and encrypted starting from the Handshake encryption level.
+QUIC control information such as packet numbers and frame formats is authenticated and encrypted starting from the Handshake encryption level.
 Furthermore, QUIC prevents middlebox interference.